 The Quality/Competitive Index gives organizations a clear indication of the gap that exists between them and their competitors.
 Another way to think about it is this: Value is the distance between you and your competitors as measured by your customers.
 That distance defines your best, and your most profitable customer relationships.

 The greater the index, the further away you are from your competitors and the more likely you are to gain the loyalty of your customers.
 Providing unique value also offers some measure of pricing leverage since customers will have difficulty getting what you are providing by shopping around.

 In his seminal book “The Loyalty Effect”, Fredrick F. Reichheld, a Director of Bain & Company identified factors that contribute to customer loyalty.
 These concepts paved the way for a new way to measure the long-term effect of strong customer relationships.
 Understanding and measuring the lifetime value (LTV) of your customers can move a business away from transactional customers and closer to the kind of high value client relationships that ensure profitability and growth.
-Once these factors are understood, they form the foundation for seeking out new customer relationships with organizations that have similar characteristics.
+Once these factors are understood, they help better define the characteristics of potential new customers with whom mutual success is possible.

 Yes, customer satisfaction matters but only to a point.
 Customer loyalty is a long-term business driver grounded in identifying and providing unique value to a select group of clients.